waacton/Uuid/README.md

 Character 14 is ignored; it is always `4` signifying v4 UUID.

-Hex codes are interpreted as sRGB colours.
+Colour strings represent sRGB colours.

 Image size is relative to the inner margin, which should be a multiple of 2 for a pixel-perfect image.
 For reference, when the inner margin is 2 pixels, the full image is 48x48 pixels.